Torino 2006 (video game)

-Torino 2006 is the official video game of the XX Olympic Winter Games, hosted by Torino, Italy in 2006.
-Developed by German studio 49Games and published by 2K Games (and I-play), it was released for Microsoft Windows, PlayStation 2, and Xbox.
+Torino 2006 is the official video game of the XX Olympic Winter Games, hosted by Turin, Italy in 2006.
+Developed by German studio 49Games and published by 2K (and I-play), it was released for Microsoft Windows, PlayStation 2, and Xbox.
 It is the first licensed Olympic video game to be released on a Microsoft home console, since a planned Xbox version of the prior installment, Salt Lake 2002, was cancelled.

 Venues

 In the video game, the venues are based on the real life.
 They are: